oneaiguru/panewiki/docs/LinkIntegrity.md

 Acceptance:
 - No broken links
-- All nodes reachable from `ExecutionPlan` in both folders
+- All nodes reachable from `home` in both folders

 When to run:
 - Locally before commit (Phase 2+)
 - CI step for future automation